bryandam/SoftwareUpdateScripts/README.md

 # SoftwareUpdateScripts
-A collection of scripts related to Software Updates
+A collection of scripts related to managing software updates via System Center Configuration Manager.

 ### Invoke-DGASoftwareUpdateMaintenance.ps1
 Can be used to maintain WSUS, software udpates groups, ADRs, and deployment packages.
 Can also be used to work around certain deficiencies in ADR selection.